EDRIXS/MAIQMag_workshop/tutorials/intro/intro.md

 # Introductory material

 [EDRIXS](https://edrixs.github.io/edrixs/) is an open-source toolkit for performing exact diagonalization RIXS calculations.
 See Ref. [^1] for the original paper, Ref. [^2] for the docs, and Ref. [^3] for the source code.
+The [Pedagogical examples
+](https://edrixs.github.io/edrixs/auto_examples/index.html) should also be informative.

 ## Geometry and notation